 This information that you disclose when agreeing to register as an applicant or enter in to a transactional relationship with us, can include, but is not limited to;

-- Personal information: Name, address, email address and telephone number
+a.
+Personal information: Name, address, email address and telephone number

 b.
 Financial: Bank account details, including account number and sort code.